 Delivery to your doorstep!
 Find local dealers in your area who will bring your newly purchased and freshly cleaned vehicle directly to you.

 (DISCLAIMER : There are over 3,000 individual parts in vehicles.
 We also cannot guarantee that every gauge, light, window, horn, option, function, electrical switch etc will work as it should.
 We do our best to inspect these vehicles in every detail, and note any imperfections in the advertisement and video.
 GIVEN THE NATURE OF VINTAGE VEHICLES WE SELL, THESE COMPONENTS CAN BE WORKING AT ONE MOMENT AND NOT WORKING AT ANOTHER MOMENT AND NOT WORKING AT ANOTHER MOMENT.
 IT IS COMMON THAT THESE WILL NEED UPKEEP OR ATTENTION.
-PLEASE MAKE SURE YOU ARE COMFORTABLE WITH THIS BEFORE BUYING A VINTAGE AUTOMOBILE) Our BUYBACK GUARANTEE is regulated to Major Catastrophic issues pertaining Engine, Transmission and / or Non Disclosed Major Overall Conditions (such as salvage history / structure damage).
-It is important we all understand the rules / protections afforded under the rules we use for BuyBack, which can be found on our website.
-The stance of the company is as follows : Purchases have 2 days after receipt with a valid invoice on estimate for catastrophic issue to arbitrate on items over $500.
+PLEASE MAKE SURE YOU ARE COMFORTABLE WITH THIS BEFORE BUYING A VINTAGE AUTOMOBILE) Our LIMITED GUARANTEE is regulated to Major Catastrophic Breakdown issues pertaining Internal Engine, Transmission and / or Non Disclosed Major Overall Conditions (such as non-disclosed salvage history).
+It is important we all understand the rules / protections afforded under the rules we use , which can be found on our website.
+The stance of the company is as follows : Purchases *MUST BE CONTACTED ON THE DAY OF DELIVERY with MAJOR CATASTROPHIC ISSUE ( I.E. ENGINE OVER HEAT, TRANSMISSION DOES NOT SHIFT) Then provide receipt with a valid invoice on estimate for catastrophic issue to arbitrate on items over $500.
 This does not apply to minor issues : (costing less than $500)